-In this blog article, I’m going to touch on the areas of importance first.
+Without a clear and meaningful insight, you’re going to miss out on a big opportunity to persuade your visitors.
+With that said, in the first blog of this series, I’m going to touch on the areas most consumers value first.
 Once you have a clear understanding of how to communicate each element, I’ll explain how to organize your on-page copy.
 Let’s begin with your origin.

+Companies that develop their branding know how to write a website about page.
 There will always be someone ready and willing to sprout out of the ground to take your idea and do it better.
-You can attack a competitor’s weakness or tell people why you’re worth their dollar, but these are just sale’s tactics.
-Your why is unique and it’s on you to tell the people what they want to hear.
-So, how can you formulate your why?
+You can attack a competitor’s weakness or tell people why you’re worth their dollar – but these are simply sale’s tactics.

 - Why do you believe you’re competent enough to deliver?
 What does the et al experience of your brand bring to the table?
 Why does your experience bode well with what you’re set out to accomplish?
 If you’ve had this idea for a while, why now?
 What has happened that’s allowed you to step into the limelight with value?